Search Engine Optimisation

 The Importance of Anchor Text

 Anchor Text is the text you can click on in a hyperlink.
 It is often blue and underlined, but it can be any colour, including the same as the surrounding text.
 It is used to indicate the subject matter of the page that it links to.
 One of the key factors in ranking well in the search engines is having links relevant to the search term.
 How relevant a link is can be determined by the content of the page on which the link resides and the anchor text of the link.
 So including keywords in the anchor text has a very positive impact on the final ranking of your web pages.
 Anchor text is important for links pointing to your site from external websites and also for the internal links between pages within your website.
 But the search engines are looking for natural patterns of behaviour so anchor text should be a combination of keyword terms and other related terms to appear natural and be most effective.

 There are a number of ways to create high-quality links back to a webiste including:

 - Directory Submissions to a carefully considered list of genuine business directories to increase exposure on the internet as well as the number of natural backlinks to a website.

-- Article Marketing by writing and publishing articles related in some way to a business area on reputable online article directories.
-These should contain anchor-text backlinks from within relevant content.
+- Content Marketing by writing and publishing articles related in some way to a business sector on reputable websites.
+These contain keyword-relevant anchor-text backlinks from within relevant content.

 - Bespoke Links by researching other websites in a related field to build up a mutually beneficial relationship with another business to provide new content to the other site in the form of unique guest blogs which contain your high-quality backlinks.
-Bespoke links can come from a wide range of sources including forums.
+Bespoke links through this type of collaboration are a highly valuable part of any SEO campaign.

 - Blogging should be an integral part of any successful online strategy; a business should have a blog and posts should be created on that blog regularly.
-Blogs are written in an informal style on a topic relevant to a business and provide regular, unique content for a website in addition to relevant links.
+Blogs are written in an informal style on a topic relevant to a business and provide regular, unique content for a website in order to attract natural links.